Kim Martell

 About Kimberly Zoder-Martell

-Dr. Kimberly Zoder-Martell is an assistant professor of applied behavior analysis.
-She is a licensed psychologist and a Board Certified Behavior Analyst-Doctoral (BCBA-D).
+Dr. Kimberly Zoder-Martell is a Professor of Applied Behavior Analysis and Chair of the Department of Special Education.
+She is a licensed psychologist and a Board Certified Behavior Analyst–Doctoral (BCBA-D).
 Dr. Zoder-Martell's research focuses on improving outcomes for individuals with autism spectrum disorder and other developmental disabilities.
-She particularly interested in innovative strategies to train consultees (e.g., parents, teachers, direct care staff) how to implement behavior analytic interventions with treatment fidelity.
+She is particularly interested in innovative strategies to train consultees (e.g., parents, teachers, direct care staff) to implement behavior analytic interventions with treatment fidelity.

 Professional Experience